kikiprojecto/shadowvault-protocol/archive/ARCIUM_STATUS.md

 - ✅ Error handling and timeouts
 - ✅ Type-safe interfaces

-**Pending Testnet Access:**
+**Simulated for Demo (Will be Real with Testnet Access):**
-- ⏳ Live MPC network calls
+- 🎭 Live MPC network calls → Currently simulated with realistic latency
-- ⏳ Real-time proof generation
+- 🎭 Real-time proof generation → Currently using cryptographically secure random data
-- ⏳ End-to-end encrypted computation
+- 🎭 End-to-end encrypted computation → Flow is complete, computation is simulated

 ### 💡 Why This Approach